smartinrub/sergiomartinrubio.com/_projects/build-your-own-web-chat-application-with-xmpp.md

         }
     ```

-  - **Send message**: given a message, a recepient and a websocket session it will talk to the XMPP client layer to send a message to the XMPP server.
+  - **Send message**: given a message, a recipient and a websocket session it will talk to the XMPP client layer to send a message to the XMPP server.
 If something goes wrong we will disconnect the user and remove the websocket session.
-  -  **Disconnecting user**: disconnecting a user will involve sending the user status *unvailable*, disconnecting from the XMPP server and removing the websocker session.
+  -  **Disconnecting user**: disconnecting a user will involve sending the user status *unavailable*, disconnecting from the XMPP server and removing the websocket session.

 - **XMPP client layer**: on this layer we will handle all the communication with the XMPP server, from creating the connection to sending user statuses (*stanza*).